1011010010100010/jm-castle-warehouse/run/how-to.md

 # How to make it run

-Currently the description is Windows only.
+This description is Windows only.
-Of course the installation process could be improved and may be it will ;-).
+For Ubuntu/Debian based version see how-to-linux.md

 ## Create directory and copy files